netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard/README.md

    cd lib
    http-server .
    ```
+6. Run `npm install -g http-server` if http-server is not yet available on your system

-6. Visit <http://localhost:4000> in a web browser.
+7. Visit <http://127.0.0.1:8081> in a web browser.

 ## 3. Create a Docker container